 Amtrak heats food using microwaves or a convection oven.
 They also provide most condiments you need unless you want something special.

-Toiletries like toothbrushes and deodorants are unavailable in the cafe, so pack accordingly.
+Toiletries like toothbrushes and deodorants are unavailable in the café, so pack accordingly.

 Amtrak Café Car Sample Menus

 These menus are guides; prices and offerings can change at Amtrak’s discretion.
-I keep this section as updated as possible—the last update was in December 2024 from the Amtrak Café page.
+I keep this section as updated as possible—the last update was in March 2025 from the Amtrak Café page.
 If your train is not listed, please refer to the regional menu.

 - Amtrak California

-- San Joaquin (Not available on trains 702, 703, 712 & 717)
+- San Joaquin (Not available on trains 702, 703, 712, & 717)

 - Capitol Corridor